 Like many of his contemporaries, he went to work in the mines at the age of just 13.
 His mining career was brief, ending after three years, when his father, also a miner, was killed at Fforchaman Colliery in 1923.
 His father was brought home to be laid on the kitchen table, as was common in those days and the whole experience affected him deeply.
 He continued a connection with the coal industry as an engine driver for the Great Western Railway.

 Nicholas Evans took up drawing again after he retired.
 Initially, he painted with his hands and with random, square pieces of hardboard that he primed with emulsion.
 His hobby became an obsession and he proudly exhibited at the age of 71 years old at the Oriel Gallery in Cardiff, whereby he was acclaimed as an original painter.
 Self-taught, he soon became known as “The Welsh Van Gogh”.

 He went on to exhibit at the Royal Academy, Tate Modern and Glynn Vivian Art Gallery, Swansea, to name a few venues.

-The pieces selected below demonstrate how Evans depicted colliers, his interpretation of them greatly influenced by his father’s early death.
+The pieces selected below demonstrate how Evans depicted colliers with his interpretation of them greatly influenced by his father’s early death.

-He painted the miners as victims, Evans’ sympathy for their plight gives them an iconic power, darkness, dangerous work, and hardship, painting tools of the trade, tommy boxes, pit props, and pit ponies in a claustrophobic underground scene.
-One of his most powerful paintings depicts the Aberfan Disaster, the central figure of a policeman carrying a child surrounded by grieving parents envisaged as a Crucifixion.
+He painted the miners as victims and Evans’ sympathy for their plight gives them an iconic power.
+Here is darkness, dangerous work and hardship, with Evans painting tools of the trade like tommy boxes, pit props, and pit ponies, in a claustrophobic underground scene.
+One of his most powerful paintings depicts the Aberfan Disaster with the central figure of a policeman carrying a child, surrounded by grieving parents, envisaged as a Crucifixion.

-Realism in his work supported his faith and the miners as victims of the coal industry.
+Realism in his work supported his faith and vision of the miners as victims of the coal industry.
 These paintings clearly illustrate his realistic style, using paint in an almost photographic way.

 Hans Hoyer and Nicholas Evans both attempted to depict the reality of life in the industrial valleys of Wales during the 20th century.
 They used different mediums to achieve similar, but also vastly different, images of the coal industry in the Cynon Valley.